DaniFoldi/ProtoGUI/README.md

 This should say `3`.
 If there are any config changes, the value will be incremented.
 The conversion process should be automatic, unless the release notes say otherwise.

 ---

+## Commands

+The plugin registers the command `/bungeegui` with many subcommands that contain useful utility functions.
+A list of these will be added here shortly.
+You can view them in-game with instructions on how to use each.

 ## Placeholders